 When it isn’t your turn to talk, a smile denotes interest in what your conversation partner has to say, boosting their confidence and building your relationship with them.

 Your body language communicates with others on a visual level, so it’s important to consider what your facial expression is telling those around you.
+For more on how first impressions affect communication, read our blog.

 The power of a genuine smile